 • Residence permit for Training and Skill Development

 It will check your eligibility and qualification, which must be at par with a German high school qualification.
-Higher secondary school examinations passed from students coming from third world countries.
+Higher secondary school examinations passed for students coming from third world countries.

 • Changing resident status – Student to Work

 The third and most important change benefitting Non-EU students, currently in Germany and new students who arrive hereafter, is that they will be able to switch their residence permits from student to work status, while they are still on a study programme.

 The Skilled Immigration Act allows to change the status but under certain preconditions.
 You should qualify to accept a job offer from an employer who finds your skills matching with the job requirements.